TannyJungMC/TansHugeTrees/README.md

 # How To Use

 For IntelliJ
 - To run client or server.
-Go to "Gradle" tab at right side, select `Tasks / forgegradle runs / runClient or runServer`.
+Go to "Gradle" tab at right side, select `Tasks > forgegradle runs > runClient or runServer`.
 - To export the mod to JAR format.
-Go to "Gradle" tab at right side, select `Tasks / build / build`.
+Go to "Gradle" tab at right side, select `Tasks > build > build`.
 The exported file will be in project folder `build > libs`.

 For MCreator
 - Open this by using MCreator the same version as the branch name, with plugins I put in the folder.
 Then select open project, when on file selection screen, select "XXX.mcreator".

 # Terms of Use

 - You can use my mods in your modpacks, videos, and custom maps.
-You can also put credit to mod page and supporting me by donate, as appropriate.
+Just put credit to the mod page or my name.
+You can also support me by donate, as appropriate.
 - Suggestions and requests is not open for all my mods, except contents in the custom packs that's half open.
 - Source code is open publicly.
 You can read, study, and edit my codes privately.
 But do not suggest about your edit, and publish your own edit.